stone-payments/stoneco-guidelines/backend/python/README.md

 #### 6.3 Avoid comments

-The main reason to avoid comments is because code use to be updated frecuently but not the comments, so the comments become deprecated and not commented is worse than wronge comments.
+The main reason to avoid comments is because code use to be updated frequently but not the comments, so the comments become deprecated and not commented is worse than wrong comments.
 To compensate the absence of comments programmers must create understandable code using descriptive variables, functions and classes names and simple methods.
 With that and the docstring must be enough in most of cases.

 [PEP8-comments](https://www.python.org/dev/peps/pep-0008/#comments)